luigifcruz/CyberEther/examples/plugins/blueprint/README.md

 |           |-- module_impl.cc
 |           |-- module_impl.hh
 |           `-- module_impl_native_cpu.cc
+|-- tools/
+|   `-- bundler
 `-- meson.build
 ```

-`src/plugin.cc` exports the CyberEther plugin ABI symbol.
-The C++ files register
+The `src/plugin.cc` exports the CyberEther plugin ABI symbol for the target shared
-the block and module using the same registry macros as built-in CyberEther
-blocks.
+library.
+The build packages that library, `manifest.yml`, and bundled examples
+into a `.cep` plugin bundle using `tools/bundler`.

 ## Build